davidrichardharvey/deloitte-sre-linux/01-file-system/README.md

 11. Copy the /etc/passwd file to your home directory.

 12. Who owns the file?
 Can you delete it?
 If so, why?
 Could you delete the /etc/passwd file?
-If not why not?
+If not why not? root

 13. Make a directory in your home directory called newdir.